mrmacsi/Multi-Language-Packages/README.md

 {"defaultLang":"en","languages":["tr","en","de"]}
 </pre>

-You can set the language for one time and you can use it in everywhere without setting again.
+<strong>You can set the language for one time and you can use it in everywhere without setting again.</strong>

 <pre>